absmach/supermq-docs/docs/authorization.md

 }
 ```

 In these tokens, the domain field will be empty.
-As said earlier, this token can be to for User profile Update, Domain creation & listing, Accept Domain invitations
+As said earlier, this token can be to for user profile update, domain creation & listing, accept domain invitations

-**Step 2: List Domains users have access**
+**Step 2: List domains users have access**
 **Request:**

 ```bash